KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 I immediately liked the way it looked, because of its fun use of markdown tables and emojis, plus it ticked the boxes of having both "Recently Modified" and "Category" sections.

-I'm not a huge fan of using `find()` to parse file frontmatter.
+I'm undecided about the use of frontmatter and the `find()` function to parse it.
 However, I found TIL dictionaries to be very straightforward to work with and was able to quickly add a `status` variable and implement auto-status tweet.

 See the "[Changes I Made](https://github.com/KatherineMichel/portfolio/blob/master/regular-blog-posts/til-100-days-of-code-version.md#changes-i-made)" section below for more information.